drewhearin/linux-sysadmin-questions/README.md

 * How to force/trigger a file system check on next reboot?
 * What is SNMP and what is it used for?
 * What is a runlevel and how to get the current runlevel?
+> Each runlevel designates a different system configuration and allows access to a different combination of processes.
+> <br>
+> + 0 - System halt; no activity, the system can be safely powered down.
+> + 1 - Single user; rarely used.
+> + 2 - Multiple users, no NFS (network filesystem); also used rarely.
+> + 3 - Multiple users, command line (i.e., all-text mode) interface; the standard runlevel for most Linux-based server hardware.
+> + 4 - User-definable
+> + 5 - Multiple users, GUI (graphical user interface); the standard runlevel for most Linux-based desktop systems.
+> + 6 - Reboot; used when restarting the system.

 * What is SSH port forwarding?
 > 22
 * What is the difference between local and remote port forwarding?